 Katie is also the President and a founding board member of the Urban Homestead Foundation, which is creating a community gathering and educational space based on urban agriculture in the West Seattle community.
 Check out their great project at: www.UrbanHomesteadFoundation.org

 After moving from New England in 2012, Kellie found Seattle to be the perfect home for her passions - community, environment, and modern-day homesteading.
-Kellie is an active member of the West Seattle Timebank, sharing skills with neighbors and volunteering with her therapy dog Clover.
-She has a backyard garden full of veggies, and teaches gardening, canning, and knitting classes with the Seattle Farm School.
+She loves connecting with people, she's passionate about the environment, and she spends her free time gardening, canning, or knitting.

 Holly comes from a long line of farmers.
 She grew up visiting her grandparents and aunts and uncles on their family farms and it made perfect sense that she would go on to attend college at a small farm school in western North Carolina.
 Holly sees urban farming as a natural extension of her roots.